The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: Numerical method

 \subsection{Accretion of chemically variable matter}

-During accretion, the infalling material may have a different composition than the accretor's surface layer.
-We allow for variable composition accretion in the following way.
+During accretion, the infalling material may have a composition different from that of the accretor's surface layer.
+We allow for \textit{variable composition accretion} (VCA) in the following way.
 If one star is filling its Roche lobe, we set the abundance of the accreted material to the surface abundance of this star.
-If both stars are filling their Roche lobes, we set the abundance of accreted material to the \textit{average} of the two surface abundances of both stars.

-There are two key reasons why we adopt this particular approach.
-Firstly, if both stars are filling their Roche lobes, not averaging their abundances would mean that we would be overriding the accretor's abundance with the donor's, effectively artificially introducing material into the system.
+If both stars are filling their Roche lobes, we set the abundance of the accreted material to the \textit{average} of the two surface abundances of both stars.
+The primary reason for this modification is that if both stars are filling their Roche lobes, not averaging their abundances would mean that we would be artificially altering the composition of the accretor's surface.

-Secondly, when the two stars are in the contact phase, near-surface mixing would cause the composite accreted material to be mixed in with the star.
-That is to say, a parcel of material being deposited on to the accretor may displace material from the surface of the accretor into the accretion stream, resulting in a stream that is not ``pure'' material from the donor.
-In the instances when we compare to a non-variable composition accretion model, we set the abundance of the accreted material to the abundance of a layer of material next-to-surface on the star.
-When variable composition accretion is enabled in our figures, we refer to it as ``variable accretion'', and ``no variable accretion'' if it is disabled.
+To evaluate the importance of this VCA, we also create a model where we do not link the surface composition of the accretor to that of the donor, with this being our \textit{non-variable composition accretion} (NVCA) model.
+In these models, we set the abundance of the accreted material to that of the surface of the accretor, which is in line with the default behaviour of \textsc{mesa} \citep{Paxton:2015}.

+Finally, this variable accretion will result in an inverted mean molecular weight profile, resulting in thermohaline mixing.
+To model this, we use the prescription of \citet{Kippenhahn:1980} and \citet{Stancliffe:2007}.
+Thermohaline mixing in the accretor is treated as a diffusive process, where the diffusion coefficient $D_\text{th}$ is given by

+where $H_\text{P}$ is the pressure scale height, $a$ is the radiation pressure constant, $\nabla_\text{ad}$ is the adiabatic temperature gradient, $\nabla$ is the temperature gradient, $\mu$ is the mean molecular weight, $c_\text{P}$ is the specific heat at constant pressure, $\kappa$ is the opacity, and $\rho$ is the density.
+We also introduce $\alpha_\text{th}$, a thermohaline mixing efficiency parameter. $\alpha_\text{th}=0$ represents no thermohaline mixing, and $\alpha_\text{th}=1$ represents efficient thermohaline mixing.
+We note that this definition differs slightly from the definition in other works, most notably \textsc{mesa} \citep{Paxton:2013}.
+Our efficiency parameter can be converted to theirs using the relationship